 Control Facilities Required

-(1) No person shall operate any hot mix asphalt plant, either portable or stationary, located within any area of the state outside special control areas unless all dusts and gaseous effluents generated by the plant are subjected to air cleaning device or devices having a particulate collection efficiency of at least 80 percent by weight.
+(1) No person shall operate any hot mix asphalt plant, either portable or stationary, located within any area of the state outside special control areas unless all dusts and gaseous effluents generated by the hot mix asphalt plant are controlled by a control device or devices with a design removal efficiency for particulate matter of at least 80 percent by weight.

-(2) No person shall operate any hot mix asphalt plant, either portable or stationary located within any special control area of the state without installing and operating systems or processes for the control of particulate emissions so as to comply with the emission limits established by the process weight table, Table 1, attached herewith and by reference made a part of this rule.
-Hot mix asphalt plants are subject to the emission limitations in OAR 340-208-0110(2) and (3), and 340-226-0210, and 340-238-0060, as applicable.
+(2) No person shall operate any hot mix asphalt plant, either portable or stationary, located within any special control area of the state without installing and operating systems or processes for the control of particulate emissions so as to comply with the emission limits established by the process weight table, Table 1, attached herewith and by reference made a part of this rule.

+(3) Hot mix asphalt plants are subject to the emission limitations in OAR 340-208-0110(1), 340-226-0210, and 340-238-0060, as applicable.

+(4) If requested by DEQ, the owner or operator of a hot mix asphalt plant must develop a fugitive emission control plan.

+(5) Compliance with the emissions standards in sections (1) and (2) is determined using DEQ Method 5.
+All source tests shall be done in accordance with DEQ’s Source Sampling Manual.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.